-When the calendar changes to June my favorite method for catching walleyes switches to trolling crankbaits.
-I would characterize this as the “early summer” pattern and I focus on shad style crankbaits for their subtle wobble action and I only use two sizes #5 and #7.
+When the calendar changes to June my favorite method for catching walleyes switches to trolling crankbaits. simple trolling for walleyes is preferred over anyother method, I would characterize this as the “early summer” pattern and I focus on shad style crankbaits for their subtle wobble action and I only use two sizes #5 and #7.
 While many people continue to focus their time with live bait rigging, jigging or bobber fishing, I have found trolling to be much more productive and it keeps me in contact with active fish.
 In many lakes and rivers across the Midwest, this pattern has proven to be very effective for catching both numbers and quality of fish.

 Where to start

 In early June, walleyes are starting to transition to their summer patterns.
 In lakes, this means they have started to move away from the shallow spawning areas and are now starting to stage on mid lake structures ranging from 15-25 feet of water.
 This holds true for the smaller slot fish as well as the bigger post-spawn females.In rivers, walleyes will start to move deeper but will still utilize the current breaks, eddies and key bends in the river.
 This year is different as the heavy spring rains have many of our rivers running high as fast.
 That’s even better as the water is dirtier and the fish are really zoning in on the current breaks.
 Locating fish is very specific to these key areas.